 Determination of Distribution Demand: The Distribution Demand shall be the highest monthly Maximum Measured Demand occurring in the current month or preceding 11-month period.

-Determination of On Peak Billed Demand: The Maximum Measured Demand that occurs during the On-Peak period shall be the On-Peak Billed Demand.
+Determination of On-Peak Billed Demand: The On-peak Billed Demand shall be the On Peak Maximum Demand.